 7. Double, Triple Check

-If your base is not completely square and level, the build of your log cabin will be more difficult and you may find that your cabin develops problems in the long term.
-Before you start building, double check that the base is flat using a spirit level and then keep one close to hand as you will need to continue using it as you build up the walls.
-If the spirit level indicates that the base is uneven you will need to use packers.
+If your base is not completely square and level, the build of your log cabin will be more difficult.
+You may also find that your cabin develops problems in the long term.
+Before you start building, double check that the base is flat using a spirit level.
+Then keep one close to hand as you will need to continue using it as you build up the walls.
+If the spirit level indicates that the base is uneven, you will need to use packers.